 Diagnostic Work of Ankylosing Spondylitis

 No laboratory tests are specific for ankylosing spondylitis.
-The diagnosis is made by combining clinical criteria of inflammatory back pain and enthesitis or arthritis with radiological findings.
-Two sets of criteria, are used for for diagnosis of spondyloarthropathies in general.
+The diagnosis is made by combining the clinical criteria of inflammatory back pain and enthesitis or arthritis with radiological findings.
+Two sets of criteria are used for diagnosis of spondyloarthropathies in general.

 New York and Rome criteria are used widely for the diagnosis of ankylosing spondylitis.

 |Low back pain with inflammatory characteristics|

 Limitation of lumbar spine motion in sagittal and frontal planes

 Bilateral sacroiliitis grade 2 or higher